jacobbarrow/honours/data-collection/README.md

 * `mail-daily`
 Scrapes everything from the Daily Mail's Top and Latest articles RSS feeds

+* `huffpost-daily`
+Scrapes everything from the Huffington Post's RSS feed

 * `independent-archive`
 Slowly collects everything from the Independent archives